403(b)/457(b) Retirement Savings Plans

 To enroll in the Retirement Savings Plan, you will need to contact one of the authorized agents on the first page of the list as they may open NEW ACCOUNTS.
 The grandfathered agent list may only maintain existing accounts; they are not approved to open new accounts.

-If you need to process a loan, hardship, distribution or rollovers from your 403(b) or 457(b) plan, please download the Information for Employees Advisors Letter and the Transaction Routing Request Form.
+If you need to process a loan, hardship, distribution or rollovers from your 403(b) or 457(b) plan, please complete the Transaction Routing Request Form or go to TSA Online Distribution System to submit an electronic request.
 These documents must be sent to TSAG for processing.
 FCPS does not process or sign any documents.
+Please view the Information for Employees Advisors Letter for further information regarding the service TSA provides on behalf of FCPS.

 TSA Consulting Group